PecholaL/IDEAW-demo/index.md

 <p>&nbsp;</p>

 ## Watermarked Audio&Waveform Samples
 Audio samples are taken from the VCTK corpus and FMA corpus.
-The capacity of **IDEAW** achieves 46 bits per second (maintaining SNR at about 30 dB).
+The capacity of **IDEAW** achieves 46 bits per second (maintaining SNR at above 30 dB).
 The red and dark yellow waveform in the figures stand for watermarked audio and host audio respectively (500-point details of watermarked audio segments).
 ### What can 46-bit watermarks accomplish?